Contact us whenever you need it!

 What Happens if I Lose My EIN?

-If you’ve lost or misplaced your EIN, you can find it on the notice sent by the IRS when your EIN was first issued.
-It can also be found on your previous tax returns and state licenses/permits, or by contacting the financial institution where you do your day-to-day banking.
+If you lose your EIN, you can find it on the IRS notice when it was issued, your previous tax returns, state licenses, or by contacting your bank.